howonlee/stupidmlp/readme.md

 Running the Code
 ---

-Download but don't unpack MNIST from here.
-I have code with CIFAR but I haven't been testing with it, but all you need to do with CIFAR is just download and unpack it into a directory named cifar-10-batches-py.
+Download but don't unpack MNIST from [here](https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/data/mnist.pkl.gz).
+I have code for dealing with [CIFAR-10]((https://www.cs.toronto.edu/~kriz/cifar.html) but I haven't been testing with it, but all you need to do with CIFAR is just download and unpack it into a directory named cifar-10-batches-py.
 Then just run `mlp.py`.
 The progress prints to stderr, the results to stdout, so I just pipe stdout to a file.